Headteacher: Chris Woolf (see 'About Mr. Woolf' below)

 Yen-Chiao is keen to introduce the culture and history of China to his classroom, as well as the Chinese language.
-He is currently completing his PGCE in MFL Mandarin and EAL at the Institute of Education and is very excited to join Pinner High School.
+He completed his PGCE in MFL Mandarin and EAL at the Institute of Education and is enjoying establishing his career at Pinner High School.
 With the experience of training in his two successful placements, St Joseph’s College and Putney High School, where both of the schools have strong teams in teaching Mandarin, he aims to create a vibrant and inspiring atmosphere for learning Mandarin at Pinner High School.

 Teacher of Drama: Amanda Elliot

 Amanda grew up in Pinner and attended Cannon Lane Primary School and Nower Hill High School.
 She went on to study Performing Arts at Amersham and Wycombe College and then the Central School of Speech and Drama, gaining a Post Graduate Diploma in Acting and Musical Theatre, with Distinction.
 After working professionally for several years, Amanda decided her real passion was for teaching and has worked in education for the last twelve years.
 Amanda studied Shakespeare and Children’s Literature with the Open University and gained a Bachelor of Arts, with Honours, and has just been graded ‘Outstanding’ when awarded Qualified Teacher Status (QTS).
-She currently works at St Clement Danes School as a teacher of Drama and prior to that at Chesham Grammar school.
+She completed her training at St Clement Danes School as a teacher of Drama, and prior to that taught at Chesham Grammar school.

 Amanda also has a great deal of experience teaching and directing for Youth theatre groups and has worked as a LAMDA teacher for several years.
 She currently runs a Youth Theatre organisation in Rickmansworth and her production of Peter Pan was nominated for the NODA London region Youngstars award last year.
 Amanda recently directed an open-air production of A Midsummer Night’s Dream for the Rickmansworth Players and enjoys performing with the society (when she has the time!)
 Her most recent role on stage was as Mrs Cratchitt in Scrooge and prior to that, Maria in The Sound of Music.